 Allyson Doctor is a Public Affairs and Communications Consultant, specializing in healthcare, strategic business development and government relations.

 In 2014, Allyson received a Master of Science from Boston University in Health Communications while managing Communications and Public Relations for the Saint Regis Mohawk Tribe.
 With 15 years of leadership and operations experience at one of the largest non-profit healthcare system’s in the southeast, Allyson was responsible for the patient navigation center providing virtual coordination of care.
 In 2015, Allyson co-founded the National Indian Cannabis Coalition to create an educational and legislative resource for elected leaders.
 In 2016, Allyson launched 44N Strategies, LLC.
-Allyson is originally from the Mohawk territory of Akwesasne, and resides in Avon, Colorado.
+Allyson is a member of the Saint Regis Mohawk Tribe, and resides in Avon, Colorado.
 She received her BA in Communications from the State University of New York at Oswego.

 Lael Echo-Hawk (Pawnee) represents tribes and tribal organizations across the United States.
 After serving as in-house counsel for a tribe and its economic enterprises, Lael moved to Washington, D.C. to take a position as Legislative Director for the Native American Contractors Association and Counselor to the Chairwoman of the National Indian Gaming Commission.
 Lael provides advice on tribal internal governance issues and economic development activities and strategic policy analysis on national tribal legislative and regulatory proposals.
 Lael is a Past-President of both the National Native American Bar Association and the Northwest Indian Bar Association.
 She is 2013 recipient of National Center for American Indian Enterprise Development “40 Under 40” and is currently based in Washington, D.C.